Home

 What’s the difference between fleas and ticks?

-Neither a flea infestation nor a tick bite is pleasant, however you should be extra cautious to check your pet for ticks after walks because of the risk of Lyme disease transmission, which can affect human beings.
+Neither a flea infestation nor a tick bite is pleasant, however you should be extra cautious to check your pet for ticks after walks because of the risk of Lyme disease transmission, which can also affect human beings.

 Why is protection against fleas and ticks important?